mihirchronicles/mihirchronicles.github.io/content/bookshelf/fooled-by-randomness.md

 ---
-title: Fooled By Randomness | The Hidden Role Of Chance In Life And In The Markets by Nassim Nicholas Taleb
+title: Fooled By Randomness by Nassim Nicholas Taleb
 date: "2023-05-02"
 path: "/bookshelf/fooled-by-randomness"
 ---

 ## I. Brief Summary

 An investigation of luck, uncertainty, probability, decision-making, and randomness in a data driven (statistics) and narrative world.
 Nassim Taleb is a great thinker and shares his personal and philosophical views to help us understand the world we live in which many don't understand.
 He is a quantitative trader by profession and learned about practical problems with decision-making, human biases and probabilistic thinking from his professional journey of taking bets (risks).
 Taleb is a true multidisciplinary thinker.
 I also enjoyed Taleb's writing style.
 He has a way to explain complex topics in colorful ways.
 On the downside, I can see why some may see this book as a personal rant.
 Taleb does not hide his emotions or shy away from being too opinionated.
 Nonetheless, this book is a must-read.

 ## II.
 Big Ideas

 - We look back and see less randomness.
 - History played out the way it did because it was observed with one perspective amongst all possible alternatives.
 Hence, history proves to be a terrible teacher.
 - Use Monte Carlo simulation to generates thousands, perhaps millions, of random sample paths, and look at the prevalent characteristics of some of their features.